chapel-lang/sphinxcontrib-chapeldomain/doc-test/classes.rst

 .. class:: ChplVector

-    See also :chpl:record:`ChplBigNum`.
+    See also :chpl:record:`ChplBigNum` and :chpl:interface:`ChplInterface`.
 The :chpl:iter:`these` iterator can be used to iterate over the elements of the vector.

     .. attribute:: type eltType